kyle-github/littlesmalltalk/archive/README.md

 But since I am not a big fan of the GPL I don't want to take over parts of this fork to our version to avoid mixing code of the different licenses.

+[KRH - I have since relicensed it under the BSD license as many people were not happy about the license terms of the GPL.]

 Little Smalltalk v5
 ===================

-(This is Danny Reinhold's version, but I am not sure what it was based on.
-He was rewriting it based on the original v4 and there do not seem to be any copies of that around.)
+[KRH - This is Danny Reinhold's version.
+He was rewriting it based on the a version of LST v4 but I do not know which one.]

 *file:* lst-5-alpha-7.zip